grpc/grpc.github.io/content/docs/quickstart/go.md

 server for the client to call.
 Our gRPC service is defined using protocol buffers; you can find out lots more about how to define a service in a `.proto` file in [What is gRPC?](/docs/guides) and [gRPC Basics:
-Go][].
+Go](/docs/tutorials/basic/go/).
 For now all you need to know is that both the server and the client "stub" have a `SayHello` RPC method that takes a `HelloRequest` parameter from the client and returns a `HelloReply` from the server, and that this method is defined like this: